Cholesterol side-chain cleavage enzyme

-Cholesterol side-chain cleavage enzyme is commonly referred to as P450scc, where "scc" is an acronym for side-chain cleavage.
+Cholesterol side-chain cleavage enzyme is commonly referred to as P450scc, where "scc" is an abbreviation for side-chain cleavage, and more properly named CYP11A1.
 P450scc is a mitochondrial enzyme that catalyzes conversion of cholesterol to pregnenolone.
 This is the first reaction in the process of steroidogenesis in all mammalian tissues that specialize in the production of various steroid hormones.